TayyabSuhail123/aws-ecr-fargate/Readme.md

 ## 🤖 AI‑Assistance Note

-Used **GPT‑4** to scaffold module structure and CI templates.
-Every block was manually reviewed and edited for naming, security, and logic.
+Used **GPT‑4** for module structures and CI templates.
+Every module was manually edited and wired through our main.tf (root) and CI/CD was edited for each stage manually .
+The Readme is mostly generated using AI but each heading is edited and reviewed accordingly
 ---

 Happy shipping! ✨